 Wondering if you can use an ICHRA with an HSA?
 You're not alone.
 Employers across the country are trying to maximize their health benefit value and control their actual health benefit costs.
 When the newest HRA regulations expanded tax-friendly benefits to a greater footprint of businesses, a lot of questions came in about how they interact with the popular and tax-advantaged HSA.
 Here’s how the ICHRA and HSA will work together.

 First things first: what is an HSA?

-An HSA (health savings account) is an easy and smart way to pay for qualified medical expenses for you and your dependents.
-With its tax-advantages, easy access to savings, and future growth potential it’s an effective savings vehicle that provides benefits today and in the future.
-Both employers and employees can contribute to the FDIC-insured account and contributions are tax-free, meaning you’ll lower your taxable income.
-In fact, it’s tax savings trifecta: contributions are pre-tax or tax-deductible, interest and investment earnings are tax-free, and distributions for qualified medical expenses are tax-free as well.
+An HSA (health savings account) is a savvy and hassle-free way to cover the cost of qualified medical expenses for both you and your dependents.
+With its tax benefits, easy accessibility to savings, and potential for future growth, it is an excellent savings tool that offers benefits today and tomorrow.
+Contributions to an FDIC-insured HSA account can be made by employers and employees alike, and they are tax-free, which means you can reduce your taxable income.
+In fact, it's a tax-saving triple threat: contributions are either pre-tax or tax-deductible, interest and investment earnings are tax-free, and distributions for qualified medical expenses are tax-free as well.